ashiqrahmana/AutoInventoryBot-Autonomous-Robot-for-Warehouse-Inventory-Monitoring-and-Management/README.md

 ![Arena](https://github.com/ashiqrahmana/AutoInventoryBot-Autonomous-Robot-for-Warehouse-Inventory-Monitoring-and-Management/blob/main/Images/arena.jpeg)

 ### **Scenario**
-The robot starts at the home location S.
-At every odd intersectiosn there will ber an directional aid in the forma  blue triangle.
-Using the aid to decide to move left or rigth at first and take the direction.
-Proceedign to A or B lane the bot shoudl stop at the station A and B which contain aruco tags.
-The detective and non defective pacakges for identified and noted.
-This procedure is repeated until the no mans zone is reached where using the directional amrkers the bot is turned atill the markers are detected and bot proceeded to station as shown in thr arena.
+The robot starts at the home location S. At every odd intersection, there will be a directional aid in the form of a blue triangle.
+Using the aid, the robot decides to move left or right initially and takes that direction.
+Proceeding to lanes A or B, the bot should stop at stations A and B, which contain ArUco tags.
+The defective and non-defective packages are identified and noted.
+This procedure is repeated until the no man's zone is reached, where the bot is turned using the directional markers until the markers are detected, and then the bot proceeds to the station as shown in the arena.

 ## **Hardware**